-This is a one-year, vocational care course at Level 2.
-This full-time course will help you to develop the knowledge, skills, and personal qualities needed to work in a care setting.
-You may be able to progress on to further courses.
+This vocational course will help you to develop the knowledge, skills, and personal qualities needed to work in a care setting.

 You will be learning to understand human growth and development through the life stages, exploring cultural diversity, developing effective communication skills, and exploring the impact of diet on people’s health.